Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 , block_encoding

-and prepare_b_state
+, and prepare_b_state

 Classical Part: Finding Optimal Parameters

-To estimate the overlap of the ground state with the post-selected state, one could directly make use of the measurement samples.
+To estimate the overlap of the ground state with the post-selected state, we could directly make use of the measurement samples.
 However, since we want to optimize the cost function, it is useful to express everything in terms of expectation values through Bayes\' theorem:

-In order to variationally solve our linear problem, we define the cost function \(C = 1- |\langle b | \Psi \rangle|^2\) that we are going to minimize.
+To variationally solve our linear problem, we define the cost function \(C = 1- |\langle b | \Psi \rangle|^2\) that we are going to minimize.
 As explained above, we express it in terms of expectation values through Bayes\' theorem.

 We define a classical function that gets the quantum program, minimizes the cost function using the COBYLA optimizer, and returns the optimal parameters.